-Multiple images shot using "CS: Normal Speed CS" are stored individually and are not grouped.
-This means they can be displayed individually (page 25) but not as a CS group.
+• Multiple images shot using normal-speed continuous shutter are stored individually and are not grouped.
+This means they can be displayed individually (page 28) but not as a CS group.

 Deleting Continuous Shutter Images

 You can use the following procedures to delete images while playback is in progress or paused.